dotnet/aspire/docs/contributing.md

 ## Components

-Please check the [Aspire components contribution guidelines](../src/Components/README.md) if you intend to make contributions to a new or existing Aspire component.
+Please check the [.NET Aspire components contribution guidelines](../src/Components/README.md) if you intend to make contributions to a new or existing .NET Aspire component.

 ## Tips and known issues